 Streamline the customer journey using real data

-There’s always room for improvement and using call monitoring to map the customer journey can shine a light on potential obstacles.
-Could you optimise messaging to convert faster?
-Are there any pitfalls in the customer journey that prevents someone making a purchase?
-You can read more about customer journey mapping here.
+There’s always room for improvement and using call monitoring to map the customer journey shines a light on potential obstacles.
+Could you optimize messaging to convert faster?
+Are there any pitfalls in the customer journey that prevent someone from making a purchase?

 Improve sales by identifying customer needs

-Every good business is most interested in satisfying their customers and gaining a deeper understanding of what makes them tick is the best way of surprising and delightful them.
+Every good business is most interested in satisfying their customers and gaining a deeper understanding of what makes them tick is the best way to leave them feeling satisfied.
 Improve upselling and reduce churn by identifying needs and solutions before your customer even thinks of them.

-You can also use data from call monitoring to perfect your objection handling techniques to win back hesitant customers and transform negative experiences into positive ones.
-You can find out more about using call monitoring to improve sales here .
+You can also use data from call monitoring to perfect your objection-handling techniques to win back hesitant customers and transform negative experiences into positive ones.

 Link high-value leads directly to your marketing campaigns

-Analysing calls with tools like call tracking can help you map the journey your customers take more effectively.
+Analyzing calls with tools like call tracking helps you map the journey your customers take more effectively.
 It also means you can track ROI more accurately than ever before.

-Infinity’s speech analytics suite, Conversation Analytics, enables contact centres to capture the data needed to build smoother customer journeys, resolve issues faster and reduce manual work involved in handling multiple calls.
+Infinity’s speech analytics suite, Conversation Analytics, enables contact centers to capture the data needed to build smoother customer journeys, resolve issues faster, and reduce manual work involved in handling multiple calls.

 With Conversation Analytics, you can evolve your tactics based on real data from your customers, instead of relying on intuition.
 With so much knowledge at your fingertips, you’ll be able to unearth real value and turn leads into profits.

-It allows you to see how your contact centre is performing, efficiently.
-Making it one of the easiest ways to arm yourself with the insights needed to increase average order value, improve upselling, reduce the cost per conversion, curate effective customer journeys, reduce churn and increase customer satisfaction scores.
+It enables you to easily see how your contact centre is performing.
+This makes it one of the easiest ways to arm yourself with the insights needed to:

 Even better, Conversation Analytics integrates seamlessly with many contact centre technologies and CRM systems, including Vocalcom.
-This allows you to harness rich data automatically and draw links between marketing data and customer data.
+This means you can harness rich data automatically and draw links between marketing data and customer data.